isc-projects/stork/doc/install.rst

   If the root certificate exists, the behavior is the same as  in case of `verify-ca` mode
-* ``verify-ca`` - use secure communication and verify the server's identity by checking it against the root certificate stored on the Stork server machine
+* ``verify-ca`` - use secure communication and verify the server's identity by checking it against the root certificate stored on the Stork Server machine
 * ``verify-full`` - use secure communication, verify the server's identity against the root certificate.
 In addition, check that the server hostname matches the name stored in the certificate.

 Specifying the SSL certificate and key location is optional.
-If they are not specified, the Stork server will use the ones from the current user's home
+If they are not specified, the Stork Server will use the ones from the current user's home
 directory: `~/.postgresql/postgresql.crt` and `~/.postgresql/postgresql.key`.
 If they are not present, Stork will try to find suitable keys in common system locations.